solidsystems/wp-qr-trackr/README.md

 ## Usage

 ### As a QR Trackr User

+#### Basic QR Code Management
-- Access the QR Trackr admin panel in WordPress to generate and track QR codes.
+- Access the QR Trackr admin panel in WordPress to generate and track QR codes
+- Use the "Add New" page to create QR codes for posts, pages, or custom URLs
+- Add common names and referral codes for better organization and tracking
+- View all QR codes in the admin list with search and filter capabilities

+#### Advanced Management Features
+- **Click any QR code image** in the admin list to open the management modal
+- **Edit details** like common names and referral codes with real-time validation
+- **View scan statistics** including recent 30-day scan counts
+- **Search and filter** QR codes using the search box and referral code dropdown
+- **Debug and troubleshoot** using the Debug page (when debug mode is enabled)

+#### Debug Mode Access
+- Enable debug mode by setting `WP_DEBUG = true` in wp-config.php
+- Or use the "Force Debug Mode" setting in the plugin settings
+- Access comprehensive system diagnostics via QR Trackr → Debug in the admin menu

+#### Frontend Integration
-- Use the `[qr_trackr]` shortcode to generate QR codes on the frontend (see documentation for parameters).
+- Use the `[qr_trackr]` shortcode to generate QR codes on the frontend
-- View analytics and performance at a glance in the admin dashboard.
+- QR codes automatically redirect through tracking URLs for analytics
+- Scan tracking updates immediately without wp-cron dependencies

 ### As a Plugin Template
-- Use this structure as a starting point for any WordPress plugin.
+- Use this structure as a starting point for any WordPress plugin
-- Swap out QR code logic for your own features.
+- Modular architecture with separate modules for admin, AJAX, rewrite rules, and utilities
+- Comprehensive error handling and debug logging throughout
+- Modern modal-based admin interfaces with AJAX functionality
+- Automatic database migrations and version management
-- Extend with premium/pro features using the provided hooks and filters.
+- Extend with premium/pro features using the provided hooks and filters

 ---